Monday, 29 October 2012

 Chile's Left advances in municipal polls

 Chile's President Sebastián Piñera Echenique deplored the low voter turnout in the 28 October elections for 345 municipalities, which handed his left-wing opponents a relative victory and may herald their success in the general elections of November 2013.
 The officialist Renovación Nacional lost important municipal governments like Concepción or inside the Santiago conurbation, and cabinet changes were expected as the government began to plan its strategy for 2013.
 Renovación won 37.47 of votes cast and the center-left Concertación 43.1 per cent, Reuters reported on 29 October, also qualifying the unprecedented abstention as the government's "second defeat."
-The head of the Electoral Service Juan Ignacio García said on 28 October that a lower turnout was normal in municipal elections, and anticipated the usual 15 per cent abstention rate to rise to 40 per cent this time, EFE reported.
+The head of the Electoral Service Juan Ignacio García said early that a lower turnout was normal in municipal polls, and anticipated the usual 15 per cent abstention rate to rise to 40 per cent this time, EFE reported.
 In turned out to be 60 per cent or over, with Dpa reporting on "dozens" of polling stations where nobody voted.
 Piñera, president since 2009, said on 28 October that many "exercised their right not to" vote but that this was "an alarm signal for democracy" in Chile.
-The "voluntary vote means respecting the freedom of citizens, but liberty also signifies duties," he said, stating nevertheless that "we have very carefully listened to the message" of this abstention.
-Changes in election laws in 1990 allowed citizens to vote or not, while automatic voter inscription placed the number of registered voters this year at 13.4 million, EFE reported.
-The president was expected to partially reshuffle his cabinet before or around 11 November, as two ministers were cited by media as possible presidential hopefuls.
-The law required ministers who would be candidates in the general elections of 17 November 2013 to leave office by 16 November if they were running for parliamentary or Senate seats, or a little later if competing for the presidency, EFE reported.
+The "voluntary vote means respecting the freedom of citizens, but liberty also means duties," he said, stating nevertheless that "we have very carefully listened to the message" of this abstention.
+Changes in election laws in 1990 allowed citizens not to vote, while automatic voter inscription placed the number of registered voters this year at 13.4 million, EFE reported.
+The president was expected to partially reshuffle his cabinet before or around 11 November, as the media named two ministers as possible presidential hopefuls.
+By law, any minister wanting to run in the general elections of 17 November 2013 must leave office by 16 November this year if running for a legislative seat, or a little later if seeking the presidency, EFE reported.

 No comments: